logsearch/logsearch-boshrelease/docs/running_the_cluster.md

 ## Customising number of shards and replicas

-To change the default number of shards (5) and replicas (1), update the maintenance job in your stub to:
+To change the default number of shards (5) and replicas (1), update the maintenance job in your stub with:

 ```yaml
 - name: maintenance